withcatai/node-llama-cpp/docs/guide/grammar.md

 # Using Grammar
-Use this to force a model to generate response in a specific format of text, like `JSON` for example.
+Use this to enforce a model to generate response in a specific format of text, like `JSON` for example.

 ::: tip NOTE